-For us this was just not in the budget to be spending our entire budget on one meal a day.
-If you had an unlimited budget then this could be the legendary experience that I had dreamed of.
+For us, this was just not in the budget to be spending our entire budget on one meal a day.
+If you had an unlimited budget then BBQ in Korea could be the legendary experience that I had dreamed of.

 For us in was a seriously overrated myth.

 We hope this article from us here at Wyld Family Travel hasn’t totally put you off trying Korean BBQ when you visit South Korea.
 For more amazing ideas for your holiday in South Korea click through to our South Korea Destination Page for more brilliant inspiration.

 Some more travel inspiration for your trip to South Korea